zhengchang907/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/domain-on-pv.md

 4. You must create `LoadBalancer` services for the Administration Server and the WLS cluster.
 This enables WLS to service requests from outside the AKS cluster.

    Use the sample configuration file `kubernetes/samples/scripts/create-weblogic-domain-on-azure-kubernetes-service/domain-on-pv/admin-lb.yaml` to create a load balancer service for the Administration Server.
-If you are choosing not to use the predefined YAML file and instead created new one with customized values, then substitute the following content with you domain values.
+If you are choosing not to use the predefined YAML file and instead created new one with customized values, then substitute the following content with your domain values.

    ```yaml
    apiVersion: v1